devjclosterman/devjclosterman/README.md

 We’ll be constantly improving our customizable bot—the one you get when you purchase a website from DesertForgedAI.com

 ### Project 2
-Launched a website that is not finished, and I will show the process.
-Also, I like doing mobile-responsive queries while the site is live, so I can test across all browsers.
+Crypto Utility Token

 ### Project 3
-Everyday I code, I am currently building bots with chatGPT-4..exciting!
-I want to build a Plug-in that is a bot for each company and website.
+Everyday I code, I am currently building bots with chatGPT-5.., I want to build a Plug-in that is a bot for each company and website.
 The bot will learn about your company and clients to assist you further.

 ## Get in Touch
 My Website: